-- The Navy has established a cooperative agreement with Warminster Township Municipal Authority (WTMA) to provide treatment at municipal wells (#2, 10, 13, and 26) to remove PFOA/PFOS concentrations above 70 ppt.
-WTMA has finished construction on all four wells. - The Navy has established cooperative agreements to provide municipal connections for private drinking water wells with groundwater above 70 ppt of PFOA and PFOS due to historical activities at former NAWC Warminster: - Warwick Township Water and Sewer Authority (WTWSA) - Northampton Bucks County Municipal Authority (NBCMA) - WTMA - Total funding provided is over \$19 million.
+- The Navy has established a cooperative agreement with Warminster Township Municipal Authority (WMA) to provide treatment at 10 municipal wells for PFOA/PFOS. - The Navy has established cooperative agreements with three water purveyors to provide municipal connections for private drinking water wells with to address PFAS due to historical activities at former NAWC Warminster: - Warwick Township Water and Sewer Authority (WTWSA) - Northampton Bucks County Municipal Authority (NBCMA) - WMA - Total funding provided is over \$30 million.